Alps Hiking: Switzerland, Italy & France

 Note: Airport transfers are included for travelers who book flights with EF Adventures.
 If you book your own flights, airport transfers may be available for a fee upon request.

-Day 3: Lavaux Vineyard hiking and wine tasting & optional mountain chalet fondue dinner
+Day 3: Lavaux Vineyard hike, wine tasting & lunch and optional mountain chalet fondue dinner

 Included meals: Breakfast, Lunch, Wine tasting